kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 * *Have you successfully aliased a person's various identities together?*

-This happens most frequently if you send data to KISSmetrics through two or more different data sources (eg. our JavaScript library + PHP library, or JS + Mailchimp Integration).
+This happens most frequently if you send data to Kissmetrics through two or more different data sources (eg. our JavaScript library + PHP library, or JS + Mailchimp Integration).
 Without connecting the two IDs together, they appear to be different people:

 ![No Alias][no-alias]